ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-13-mental-health-fight-for-uncertainty.md

 Feel free to steal that little story.
 Otherwise, to study zen might be a good spiritual alternative to remain sane.
 And more seriously, the subject deserve much more thorough analysis and I shall come back to it.

  In the meantime, let's hold space for our collective grief.

+ **EDIT 06/10/2020** : I've just read the [speech of Russell Means](https://www.filmsforaction.org/news/revolution-and-american-indians-marxism-is-as-alien-to-my-culture-as-capitalism/), member of the Oglala Lakota tribe,  from July 1980 and this passage offers a future worth meditating about.

+> American Indians have been trying to explain this to Europeans for centuries.
+But, as I said earlier, Europeans have proven themselves unable to hear.
+The natural order will win out, and the offenders will die out, the way deer die when they offend the harmony by over-populating a given region.
+It's only a matter of time until what Europeans call "a major catastrophe of global proportions" will occur.
+It is the role of American Indian peoples, the role of all natural beings, to survive.
+A part of our survival is to resist.
+We resist not to overthrow a government or to take political power, but because it is natural to resist extermination, to survive.
+We don't want power over white institutions; we want white institutions to disappear.
+That's revolution.